 There are a few options when it comes to a fine marijuana dining experience.
 Whether you go out on the town or stay within the comfort of the home, upscale meals plated with an extra helping of green is a viable option.

 The Herbal Chef, located in Los Angeles, is a for-hire business that specializes in high-end cannabis dinners.
 These dinners are luxurious and extravagant, infusing weed into art, music, wine, and, obviously, the food.
 Herbal Chef offers private dinners for two-50 guests, high-profile investment dinners, catering for large personal or business events, and even meal prepping services.

 Sinsemil.la in New York City offers a comparable experience, though it is much more low-key.
 This underground supper club mixes cannabis with fine dining to an extreme, making for a true culinary exploration of food, flavors, and pairings.
 They aim to balance taste with psychoactive properties.
 One famed dish is potato gnocchi, known for its infused White Widow buttered wild mushrooms.
 Fine dining, marijuana style.

 Denver's Simply Pure is a Denver dispensary owned by renowned chef Scott Durrah.
 Simply Pure also curates private marijuana dining experiences, where Durrah puts forward four-course meals, using cannabis as an herbal flavor to add to the meal, as much as basil or mint.
-Though his typical clients are retired professional athletes suffering from pain and looking for prescription drug alternatives, Simply Pure has gourmet edibles, both savory and sweet.
+Though his typical clients are retired professional athletes looking for prescription drug alternatives, Simply Pure has gourmet edibles, both savory and sweet.